GokulArumugam/GokulArumugam/README.md

 ### Heyaa, I'm Gokul 👋

 - 🔭 I’m currently working on finding truth with the help of data!
-- 🌱 I’m currently learning Big data technologies on cloud
+- 🌱 I’m currently learning Big data technologies and it's frameworks on cloud
 - 👯 I’m looking to collaborate on end-to-end data streaming projects.
 - 🤔 I’m looking for help to increase my curiocity...
 - 💬 Ask me about any tech stuff and human psychology🐰